Movable Antenna Enhanced Covert Dual-Functional Radar-Communication: Joint Beamforming and Antenna Position Optimization: Introduction

-\IEEEPARstart{A}{ccording} to the International Mobile Telecommunication (IMT) 2030, dual-functional radar-communication (DFRC) has been envisioned to play a vital role in the upcoming sixth generation (6G) wireless networks~\cite{gonzalez2025six}.
-By sharing both spectrum resources and hardware facilities, DFRC has shown great significance in improving system capacity and resource utilization efficiency~\cite{10944644}.
-However, in DFRC systems, allowing unified probing waveforms to carry private information will pose a high security risk of being wiretapped when the sensing targets are malicious eavesdroppers\cite{9755276}.
-The inherent broadcast nature of wireless environment further compounds this vulnerability, making the development of efficient security solutions for DFRC systems highly imperative.
+\IEEEPARstart{D}{ual-functional} {radar-communication (DFRC) is envisioned to play a vital role in the upcoming sixth generation (6G) wireless networks~\cite{gonzalez2025six}.
+By sharing both spectrum resources and hardware facilities, DFRC has shown great potential in improving system capacity and resource utilization efficiency~\cite{10944644}.
+However, in DFRC systems, allowing unified probing waveforms to carry private information will pose a high security risk of being wiretapped if the sensing targets are malicious eavesdroppers\cite{9755276}.
+The inherent broadcast nature of wireless environment further compounds this vulnerability, making the development of efficient security solutions for DFRC systems highly imperative. }

-Recently, information encryption and physical layer security (PLS) measures have been explored for DFRC systems~\cite{10608156}.
-Although these approaches can be employed to protect confidential information from interception, they do not mitigate the threat to users’ privacy from the discovery of the existence of confidential message itself~\cite{10090449}.
-Once the transmission behavior is detected, many cryptographic schemes can be defeated by a determined adversary using non-computational means such as side-channel analysis\cite{7355562}.
-Thus, in order to meet the ever-increasing security requirements, covert communication, which shields confidential transmission behaviors from wardens, has been proposed to provide a higher level of security\cite{7447769}.
-Recent research has investigated transmission covertness in DFRC systems (see \cite{wu2025covert,ma2022covert} and references therein).
-Although these works have demonstrated the effectiveness of covert communication, existing literature mainly focused on the transceiver design by employing conventional fixed-position antennas~(FPAs), while channel variations in the continuous spatial field were not fully exploited.
-Additionally, the fixed geometric configurations of FPA arrays can result in array-gain loss during dual-functional beamforming, leading to performance limitations on secure transmission.
+{Recently, physical layer security (PLS) and information encryption measures have been explored for DFRC systems~\cite{10608156}.
+Although these approaches can be employed to protect confidential information from interception, they fail to mitigate the threat to users’ privacy arising from the exposure of transmission behavior~\cite{10090449}.
+Once the transmission behavior is detected, the adversary may launch subsequent active attacks.
+For example, it may transmit artificial noise (AN) to disrupt legitimate links.
+Although diverse anti-jamming methods have been developed\cite{11442647}, they generally require prior knowledge of the jammer's transmitter architecture and jamming strategy, which are difficult to obtain in practical hostile environments.
+In addition, the exposed transmission behavior may facilitate non-computational attacks, such as side-channel analysis, against cryptographic schemes~\cite{7355562}.
+Thus, to meet the ever-increasing security requirements, covert communication, which shields confidential transmission behaviors from wardens, has been proposed to provide a higher level of security~\cite{7447769}.
+Recent research has investigated transmission covertness in DFRC systems (see \cite{wu2025covert} and references therein).
+Despite the demonstrated advantages, existing literature mainly focused on conventional fixed-position antennas~(FPAs), while channel variations in the continuous spatial field were not fully exploited.
+Additionally, the fixed geometric configurations of FPA arrays can result in array-gain loss during dual-functional beamforming, thereby constraining overall system performance.}